 We live in a mobile world.
 Today more than 60% of searches are done on mobile devices.
 Because of this trend, Google has also moved to mobile.
 A project like AMP (Accelerated Mobile Pages) and the move towards a mobile-first index should have all SEOs and digital marketers paying attention.

 In 2015 Mobilegeddon was all the rage as site owners scrambled to meet the April deadline for Google’s first mobile-friendly update.
-But it seems after that many site owners just coasted.
+But it seems after that, many site owners just coasted.
 Even with the 2016 announcement that Google will be moving towards a mobile-first index, many still aren’t taking it seriously.

-In a Search Engine Journal piece, columnist Aleh Barysevich states “Mobile optimization is an extremely important ranking factor.
+In a Search Engine Journal piece, columnist Aleh Barysevich states, “Mobile optimization is an extremely important ranking factor.
 All of the top 100 most visible domains have mobile-friendly solutions, according to SearchMetrics.”

-While mobile friendliness is now the “norm,” 85% of all websites now meet Google’s criteria for being mobile-friendly, Google is looking for more than just a responsive theme.
+While mobile friendliness is now the “norm,” 85% of all websites now meet Google’s criteria for being mobile-friendly.
+Google is looking for more than just a responsive theme.
 User experience is continuing to play a larger and larger role in search.
 If a user lands on your site and bounces, Google knows they didn’t like what they saw, and your ranking could suffer.

 Taking the time to ensure that your mobile experience meets the demands of your users is not for the faint of heart.
 But like other SEO tactics, you reap what you sow.
 Here are a few recommendations for optimizing your site for a better mobile experience.

 While rank isn’t everything, it is extremely important.
 After all, you can’t convert the traffic you don’t have.
 In this post, we talked about the 3 main factors that impact site rank today.
 As the internet and Google continue to change, we will have to as well.
-But until then we still need to do the work that matters.
+But until then, we still need to do the work that matters.
 Taking the time to invest in comprehensive, relevant content is foundational.
 Knowing what sites are linking to you and what links you want will lead to more connections and visibility.
-Creating a user-centred mobile experience will lead to happy users and possibly better mobile search visibility.
+Creating a user-centered mobile experience will lead to happy users and possibly better mobile search visibility.